ts-stack/markdown/README.md

 This is fork of popular library `marked` from [this commit](https://github.com/chjj/marked/tree/39fbc8aedb3e17e0b098cf753492402614bd6b3e)
 (Merge pull request #961 from chjj/release-0.3.7, Dec 1, 2017).

-For now - work in progress (there is only alpha.6 version).

 - [Install](#install)
 - [Usage](#usage)
   - [Minimal usage](#minimal-usage)